Claude Desktop Integration

 Restart Claude Desktop

 Quit and reopen Claude Desktop.
 You'll see a hammer icon indicating MCP tools are available.
-Claude now has access to 83 memory tools.
+Claude now has access to 14 core memory tools (86+ available via profiles).

 What Claude Can Do with Memory